Top 10 foods to try in Argentina

-A trip to Argentina is the perfect opportunity to indulge in some serious feasting - including sampling some of the country's legendary steak.
-We've suggested some traditional dishes to seek out.
+A trip to Argentina is the perfect opportunity to indulge in some serious feasting, including sampling some of the country's legendary steak.
+Make sure to seek out these traditional dishes.

 Argentina is surging up the travel bucket lists for young and old alike.
-Whether you’re lured by the romance of ranching, cosmopolitan city life or in search of legendary steak, the country has platefuls of charm whatever your tastes.
+Whether you’re lured by the romance of cosmopolitan city life or in search of legendary steak, the country has platefuls of charm to suit every taste.

 Don’t leave Argentina without trying…

 The way to Argentina’s heart is through its asado, or barbecue, also known as parrillada.
 Don't leave the country without spending a leisurely afternoon beside the warmth of a grill or open fire, feasting on copious grilled meats.
 This is the national dish, originating from the country’s gauchos, or cowboys, who would subsist on the abundant cows dotting the country’s plains.
 Expect to find beef, pork, ribs, sausages, blood sausages and sweetbreads hot off the fire.
 In Patagonia, look out for a whole lamb or pig roasting over an open flame.
 Lightly salted, topped with chimichurri and paired with malbec – this is Argentina.

 Sample it yourself with our barbecued lamb with sweet mint dressing

 A green salsa made of finely chopped parsley, oregano, onion, garlic, chilli pepper flakes, olive oil and a touch of acid, such as lemon or vinegar, chimichurri is the country’s go-to condiment..
 This tangy, garlickly salsa is sometimes used as a marinade, though most often it’s found blanketing grilled meats and heaps of other savoury foods throughout the country.

 Sample it yourself – try our steak with chimichurri sauce or bavette with chimichurri sauce, or go veggie with black bean chimichurri salad